 1] Sumatra is a slim, free, open-source PDF viewer for Windows.
 Portable out of the box.
 Sumatra has a minimalistic design.
 Simplicity has a higher priority than a lot of features.
 It’s small and starts up very fast.
-It’s designed for portable use: only one file, so you can run it from external USB drive.
-Doesn’t write to registry.
-It’s the one I currently use on my Windows 7!
+It’s designed for portable use: only one file, so you can run it from an external USB drive.
+It doesn’t write to the registry.

-CutePDF Writer is the free version of commercial PDF creation software.
+3] CutePDF Writer is the free version of commercial PDF creation software.
 CutePDF Writer installs itself as a “printer subsystem”.
-This enables virtually any Windows applications to create professional quality PDF documents – with just a push of a button!
+This enables virtually any Windows applications to create professional-quality PDF documents – with just a push of a button!
 FREE for commercial and non-commercial use!
 No watermarks!
 No Popup Web Ads!

-PDF ReDirect is a fast, free, and easy-to-use PDF creator.
-Features include encryption, full merging and PDF preview.
+4] PDF ReDirect is a fast, free, and easy-to-use PDF Creator.
+Features include encryption, full merging, and PDF preview.
 Available in English, Deutsch, Portugues, Czech, Espanol, Francais, Norwegian, Nederlands, and Italiano.

-Evince Evince is a document viewer for multiple document formats.
-Supports pdf too.
+5] Evince is a document viewer for multiple document formats.
+Supports PDF too.

-Universal Viewer is an advanced file viewer with a wide range of formats supported including pdf.
+8] Universal Viewer is an advanced file viewer with a wide range of formats supported, including PDF.

-Yap, formerly GPSText, is a PostScript/PDF previewer and front end to the a2ps text formatting tool.
-Harness the full power of a2ps to beautifully format source code (C, Objective C, Scheme, Perl, etc.) and many other kinds of text files.
+9] Yap, formerly GPSText, is a PostScript/PDF previewer and front end to the a2ps text formatting tool.
+Harness the full power of a2ps to beautifully format source code (C, Objective-C, Scheme, Perl, etc.) and many other kinds of text files.
 PostScript/PDF rendering is done using GPL GhostScript.

-Comments?
-Observations?
 Know of any more freeware PDF readers?
-Pls do share the freeware & its link!
+Please do share the freeware & its link.